 The Company's immediate parent is Octium Holding Limited which in turn is owned by Octium Holding S.A., which is subject to Group supervision by Central Bank of Ireland.
-The Company's ultimate parent undertaking is Havilland Group (Gue).
-As at 31 December 2020 Octium does not hold any subsidiaries.
+As at 31 December 2021 Octium Life DAC does not hold any subsidiaries.